docdoku/docdoku-plm/docdoku-user-guides/app/_i18n/en/Documentation_1.1-RC1.md

 ###Product creation
 The creation of a product involves supplying an identifier and a part number, filling a description is optional.

 The part number designates the root part of your product.

 {% image /assets/images/documentation/en/product_creation.png "Product creation form"%}

+The new product will be added to the product list.
+Selecting an item from that list proposes two actions: deletion and baseline creation.

+Baselines are kinds of snapshots of the entire product structure at a given version.

+{% image /assets/images/documentation/en/image40.png "Baseline creation form"%}

 ##Product explorer
 The product structure is displayed as a tree view where each node represents an assembly which is expandable.